atanikan/LLM-service-api/README.md

 git config --global http.proxy http://proxy.alcf.anl.gov:3128
 ```

+## Llama2 Model Weights and Related Files
-3. The Llama2 Model files are located at `/lus/gila/projects/Aurora_deployment/anl_llama`.
+The Llama2 Model files are located at `/lus/gila/projects/Aurora_deployment/anl_llama`.
 You can find a .tar.gz version at `/lus/gila/projects/Aurora_deployment/anl_llama.tar.gz`
 You can copy it to a directory of your choice.

 ```bash